Madrid, Spain

 We were enamored with the wealth of art hanging in the city’s two powerhouse museums – the Prado and the Reina Sofía.
 At the Prado, we hired a private guide to help us make the most of our time.
 This temple of old-world masters is huge and we barely scratched the surface.
 I was blown away by Hieronymus Bosch’s triptych, The Garden of Earthly Delights.
 The scene depicted by Bosch has a supernatural quality to it, done in bright colors with intricate images of debauchery and torture.
 Charles loves Diego Velázquez, so he was in heaven in the Velázquez rotunda, surrounded by the artist’s large scale paintings, including his most famous – Las Meninas.
 I personally enjoyed Queen Elisabeth of France on Horseback, depicting Elizabeth of Bourbon, the first wife of Philip IV, with a self-assured mein while leisurely riding a white steed.
 We were both blown away by Tintoretto’s Christ Washing the Disciples’ Feet, a mastery of perspective.
 As you walk past this 18-foot-wide canvas, the focal points shift depending on where you stand.
 At the Reina Sofia, we spent a bulk of our time contemplating Picasso’s Guernica.
 The imagery depicted in this chilling anti-war composition practically jumps off the canvas.
 I also loved Dalí’s Girl at the Window, an unexpectedly “normal” realist study of his sister, Ana María; and Sonia de Klamery by Hermen Anglada Camarasa, an exotic, jungle-esque depiction of a Russian ballet dancer.

 Any foodie would be a fool not to fall for Madrid, home to 23 Michelin-starred restaurants among many other gourmet bastions of Spanish and international cuisine.
 One night, we ate at local celebrity chef Ramón Freixa’s Restaurante Ático on top of The Principal Hotel.
 The food was good, the views even better.
 But the meal we fell head over heels for was at a nondescript tapas cafe in a canopied plaza just off the Paseo del Prado.
 It was the middle of the afternoon on our first day in Madrid when we stumbled upon this bustling lunch spot with tables filled by locals and tourists alike.
 We nabbed a free four-top, and shortly after, a waiter brought over the menu, which was a large chalkboard propped up on a chair.
 We ordered a few standards – fried calamari, patatas bravas – along with ensaladilla Rusa, the Spanish rendition of Russian salad, and a green salad with sardines, olives, tomato, and queso fresco.
 Everything was delicious and super fresh.
 The calamari was actually cuttlefish served with a remoulade for dipping; this quickly became our go-to throughout the trip.
 The tomatoes in the salad were so juicy and flavorful.
-Normally I can’t eat tomatoes because of the acid, but in Spain, it wasn’t a problem.
+Normally I can’t eat tomatoes because of the acidity, but in Spain, it wasn’t a problem.
 Nothing we had at that cafe was gourmet or high-brow – it was honest and simple cuisine.
 And yet, it was the meal that both Charles and I cherished the most from the few days we spent in Madrid.

 Last visited in May, 2022